Content on this page was generated by AI and has not been manually reviewed.

 Does edge VPN keep logs?

 That depends on the provider.
 Look for a strict no-logs policy, third-party audits, and clear data retention disclosures.
 Even with edge networks, you want to avoid unnecessary logging of traffic or metadata.
-Ubiquiti edgerouter x site to site vpn setup guide for EdgeRouter X IPsec tunnel between LANs and remote sites
+Hoxx vpn edge review: features, privacy concerns, speed insights, compatibility, and setup guide 2026

 Which providers offer edge VPN?